defactor-com/documentation/docs/smart-contracts/Pools/example.md

 - The commits to the pool can happen only when the pool status is `CREATED` and the pool has not reached the hard cap.

-- 1100 USDC is committed to the pool total committed amount.
+- 1100 USDC is committed to the pool and added to the total committed amount.

 - Add the 1100 USDC to the commits that Alice has made to the pool.